basher/Web-UI-Boilerplate/README.md

 - `npm run bundle-all-themes` - Bundles ALL themes.

 ## Local DEV environment (for example, .Net, PHP)
-In order to use the bundled CSS/JavaScript in `localhost`, both `npm start:theme...` and `npm run storybook` need to be run.
+In order to use the bundled CSS/JavaScript in `localhost`, both `npm run start:theme...` and `npm run storybook` need to be run.

 However, these can be concatenated together into a single background task so that the Storybook application doesn't need to be actually loaded in the browser.